 Over current protection can be provided by means of an over current latch function by setting the 'FLT LATCH' dip switch.
-If a motor current level exceeding the current limit set by the internal or external current limit potentiometer is produced, an over current latch is activated, shutting off the output and turning the fault output low (logic "0").
-This driver is equipped with a FAULT LED to alert the user of the following conditions.
+If a motor current level exceeding the current limit set by the current limit potentiometer is produced, an over current latch is activated, shutting off the output and turning the fault output low (logic "0").
+This driver is equipped with a FAULT LED and a fault output to alert the user of the following conditions.